Read our fact sheet on annual leave

 - 10 weeks of annual leave if they are a shiftworker.

-- the employee must retain at least four weeks annual leave
+- the employee must retain at least 4 weeks annual leave

-- the payment for the cashed out leave has to be the same as what the employee would have been paid if they took the leave.
+- the payment for the cashed out leave has to be at least the amount that the employee would have been paid if they took the leave.

 It is unlawful for an employer to force (or try to force) an employee to make (or not make) an agreement to cash out annual leave.
-For more information, please see our Protections at work fact sheet.
+For more information, please see our Protections at work fact sheet at www.fairwork.gov.au/factsheets.

 Fair Work Online: www.fairwork.gov.au